sabarada/Ethereum-ClientTest/README.md

-# Ethereum JSON-RPC, Did not use the web3j With Java
+# Ethereum JSON-RPC, Did not use the web3j when communicate smart contract

+this project is

 ## Simple Ethereum Json-RPC With Java Spring